EddieKHHo/SelfingMutAccum/README.md

 * qneu indicates whether the simulation should track neutral loci for measuring effective populations size (0 = No, 1 = Yes).
 * l is the number of loci in the genome (Integer).
 * n is the population size of the selfing population (Integer).
-* u is the diploid genome wide rate of mutation (Integer).
+* u is the diploid genome wide rate of deleterious mutation (Integer).
 * h is the dominance coefficient for deleterious mutations (Integer).
 * s is the unmodulated selection coefficient for deleterious mutations.
 The effects of these deleterious mutations occuring at loci under constant selection and loci under fluctuating selection is modulated by the parameters d0a, d0b, d1a, d1b and d2c.
-Specifically at a locus experiencing constant selection a deleterious mutation in the heterozygous state reduces fitness by a factor of (1-h*s*d2c).
-At a locus experiencing fluctuating selection a deleterious mutation in the heterozygous state reduces fitness by a factor (1-h*s*d0a) and (1-h*s*d0a) in environment A and B, respectively.
+Specifically at a locus experiencing constant selection a deleterious mutation in the heterozygous state reduces fitness by a factor of (1-h\*s\*d2c).
+At a locus experiencing fluctuating selection a deleterious mutation in the heterozygous state reduces fitness by a factor (1-h\*s\*d0a) and (1-h\*s\*d0a) in environment A and B, respectively.
 There are two sets of loci under fluctuating selection in the genome {d0a, d0b} modulates s for set F1 and {d1a, d1b} modulates s for set F2.
-For the simulations in the manuscript I kept d0a=d1a and d0b=d1b to make fluctuating selection at the two sets equivalent.
+For the simulations in the manuscript I kept d0a=d1a and d0b=d1b to make fluctuating selection equivalent between the two sets.
+(Float)